 The steering friction adjuster provides adjustable resistance to the steering mechanism, and can be set according to operator preference.
-The steering friction adjuster is located on the swivel bracket.
+The steering friction adjuster is located on the port side of the outboard motor.

 1. Steering friction adjuster

 To increase resistance, turn the steering friction adjuster clockwise.